Your need-to-know guide to the junior ISA

 The cost of having a child is racking up – there are rising university fees to consider, if your child enters higher education, while getting a foot on the property ladder can be impossible for many without parents’ help.
 This scheme is aimed at encouraging parents and young people to save – and give them a kick-start in life.

 Parents, grandparents, family and friends are all able to put money into a child's Junior ISA, so birthday and Christmas money can be added to it, for example.
 Over time, the hope is that the amount will grow a decent fund for the child’s future.

 What can parents invest in?

-Like an adult ISA, a JISA is a wrapper in which any stock or fund can be placed – or you can hold this in cash if you want to steer clear of the stock market.
+, a JISA is a wrapper in which any stock or fund can be placed – or you can hold this in cash if you want to steer clear of the stock market.
 Or you may choose to put the money in cash and invest it at a later stage.

 However, unlike adult ISAs, you must choose just one provider at a time to manage your investment Junior ISA and one provider to manage your cash JISA.

 For example, you cannot hold a cash account with one provider one year and another the next unless you transfer the balance across – but you can do this with adults ISAs.Please remember, the value of investments can go down as well as up and you may get back less than you invested.